-Now that we're officially in the cooler months (finally!) wearing something that can transition from in to outdoors would be a good idea, advises Gottsman.
+In the cooler months, wearing something that can transition from indoors to outdoors would be a good idea, advises Gottsman.
 "Dress in layers if you know you'll be going in and out during the shower."
 Not sure?
 Layers are still smart just in case.

 Take her personality into consideration when selecting your shower outfit.
 "Does she appreciate the latest trends or is she more conservative?
 Does she prefer you cover up or will she be wearing something off the shoulder and prefer you join her?"
 When in doubt, Gottsman recommends calling or texting the bride, who is obviously your friend, and asking her what she suggests you wear.
-Give her choice a and b.
+Give her choice A and B and let her decide.

 If there isn't a dress clue or code on the invite, dress "up" rather than "down" and don't be shy, says Gottsman.
 Give the host a ring and ask what she suggests.
 "Always think happy, stylish, celebratory and fun!
 You can't go wrong when you bring your best outfit to the party."